splintered-reality/py_trees/doc/blackboards.rst

 .. automodule:: py_trees.blackboard
     :noindex:

-The primary user-facing interface with the blackboard is via the BlackboardClient.
+The primary user-facing interface with the blackboard is via the Client.

-.. autoclass:: py_trees.blackboard.BlackboardClient
+.. autoclass:: py_trees.blackboard.Client
     :noindex: